adamcumiskey/Vine/README.md

 **Vine** is a library for managing navigation in iOS Applications based on the Coordinator pattern.
 In the **Vine** model, the UIKit components hold strong references to the Vines while the Vines have weak references back to their parent.
-This makes memory management simple and automatic.
+This makes memory management of Vines automatic.

 Vines are specialized to work with specific UIKit Components.
   - `WindowVine` can be used with the `Window` subclass of `UIWindow`